ceph/ceph/doc/cephadm/host-management.rst

    ceph cephadm set-user <user>

-Prior to running this the cluster ssh key needs to be added to this users authorized_keys file and non-root users must have passwordless sudo access.
+Prior to running this the cluster SSH key needs to be added to this users authorized_keys file and non-root users must have passwordless sudo access.